 This post may contain affiliate links at no additional cost to you.

 Bad debt can be notoriously hard to get out from under.
-Debt can bury you 6 feet under and it’s 100% legal after you signed on that dotted line.
+Debt can bury you 6 feet under and it’s totally legal after you signed on that dotted line to cover that payment.

 Getting out of debt can be a struggle.
 Unexpected expenses arise, temptation persisted by examples of others and having to delay gratification over an extended period.